vals-ai/ioi-agent/README.md

 # IOI Agent

 An AI agent for solving International Olympiad in Informatics (IOI) competitive programming problems.
 This is Vals AI's evaluation harness for measuring large language model performance on the IOI.
-It's based on our [Finance Agent](https://github.com/vals-ai/finance-agent)
+It's based on our [Finance Agent](https://www.vals.ai/benchmarks/finance_agent) harness, which we've also [open-sourced](https://github.com/vals-ai/finance-agent).

 ## Overview